MordecaiM24/meridian/README.md

 The default model is `models/ggml-medium.en.bin`.
 You can change the model by editing `transcribe.py`.

-> This repo hasn't been merged with the associated RAG application to become a monorepo yet - check that out [here](https://github.com/MordecaiM24/ncsu-sg/)
+> This repo hasn't been merged with the associated RAG application to become a monorepo yet - check that out [here](https://github.com/MordecaiM24/ncsu-sg/) for the current [public version](https://sg.m16b.com/) or [here](https://github.com/MordecaiM24/aletheia) for the more modular, scalable update that'll be out soon.

 ---